-The document is supplementary to policies of the Core Strategy adopted on the 8th December 2010.
+The SPD is intended to supplement the policies of the Core Strategy adopted on the 8th December 2010.
 It clarifies the application of these policies to Notting Hill Gate.
 The SPD has been designed to address the site specific issues that arise through any potential redevelopment.

 In line with the requirements of the Planning and Compulsory Purchase Act (2004), the SPD was subject to a Sustainability Appraisal (SA).
-The SA examined the Brief's compatibility with the Borough's objectives for sustainable development (the SA Framework).
+The SA examined the SPD's compatibility with the Borough's objectives for sustainable development).